-Despite the array of expressed perceptions and concerns, a common thread came through clearly in literally every interview: the participants' strong love of community and sense of place.
-These may not seem to be rare sentiments; denizens of almost every community feel their hometown is special.
+It is important to highlight that despite the array of expressed perceptions and concerns, a common thread came through clearly in literally every interview: the participants' strong love of community and sense of place.
+These sentiments may not seem uncommon: denizens of almost every community feel that their hometown is special.
 However, Winter Park residents (whether natives, recent or long-term transplants) share an exceptional awareness of and fierce appreciation for their community's uniqueness.